genesistoxical/pruebas/README.md

 `Version 1.3.1` includes a patch that prevents the app from closing when folders cannot be added from the checkboxes and in turn, displays a drag-and-drop suggestion.

 Both the portable and installable also include a shortcut to [Custom Folder](https://genesistoxical.github.io/customfolder/).

+`Version 1.3.4` fixed a bug where the cache would sometimes not refresh, resulting in changes not being displayed immediately or after a while.

 ## License
 **MIT License**